We use cookies to make your experience better. Learn more about how and why.

 Budget for Growth, Not Survival

-For small nonprofits, budgeting often feels like a balancing act between what you need and what you can barely afford.
+For growing nonprofits, budgeting often feels like a balancing act between what you need and what you can barely afford.
 It’s tempting to treat administrative or development costs as luxuries.
 But the reality is that strong infrastructure is oxygen for your organication.

 Kristen talks about running her nonprofit like a business in this episode of The Focused Fundraiser.